 To send the work item to more than one recipient, use commas to separate the addresses.

-Construct a link that conforms to one of the following templates:
+Define a link that conforms to the following syntax:

 ServerName specifies the name of the server that is running Team Foundation Server.